-"But, while conceding the right of everybody else to differ from me, I de-ay the right of anybody except my constituents to call me to account.
+"But, while conceding the right of everybody else to differ from me, I de-ny the right of anybody except my con-stituents to call me to account.
 I never have held any office except by election.
-I always have been proud of the confi-I always have been proud of the confi-dence in me so frequently manifested by the intelligent people of this great commonwealth.
-I always am ready to ablde by their judgment.
+I always have been proud of the confi-dence in me so frequently manifested by the intelligent people of this great commonwealth.
+I always am ready to abide by their judgment.
 I would not avoid or evade it if I could.
-Therefore it is that I propose to carry my cause directly to them whenever issues may arise in which I am interested.
+Therefore it is that I prouse to carry my cause avoid or evade if it i could.
+Indente it is that I propose to carry my cause directly to them whenever issues may arise in which I am interested.
 If they agree with me I shall be rejoiced; if not, I shall be satisfied.
-But while I will thus submit my cause to the peo-ple and abide by their judgment, I will not submit to the dictation or threats or menaces of any kind of boss, big or little, inside or outside the state.
-Never little, inside or outside the state.
+But while I will thus submit my cause to the peo-ple and shide by their judgment, I will not will be the dictation or threats not submit to the dictation or threats or menaces of any kind of boss, big or little, inside or outside the state.
 Never will I acquiesce without protest in what I do not approve, no matter by whom it may be proposed.

-BELIEVES IN OUR GOVERNMENT.
-"I believe in our public system of government, one state and the other national; one to deal with local affairs. the other with those that are national and international.
-I believe that as the business of the government and the against the defendant and such eviagainst the defendant and such evi-dence may be presented as will offset these allegations and establish his in-sanity at the time of the commission of the act.
-The law presumes that sanity is the normal condition of man and wherein insanity is the plea, as the condition of mind of the defendant at the time of the act, that becomes the crucial question of the jury to decide.
-"If there existed in the mind of the defendant an insage illusion it is not an defendant an insane illusion it is not an excuse unless the illusion is of such a character that if true it would result in his injury.
-"Proof of partial or incipient insanity is not sufficient as an excuse.
-The set-is not sufficient as an excuse.
+RELIEVES IN OUR GOVERNMENT.
+"I believe in our public system of government, one state and the other national; one to deal with local affairs, the other with those that are national and international.
+I believe that as the against the defendant and such evi against the defendant and such evi-dence may be presented as will offset these allegations and establish his in-sanity at the time of the commission of the act.
+The law presumes that sanity is the normal condition of man and wherein insanity is the plea, as the condition of mind of the defendant at the time of the act, that pecomes the crucial exertise of the inv to decide. che time of the act, that pecomes the crucial question of the jury to decide.
+"If there existed in the mind of the defendant an insane illusion it is not an c...tuse unless the Illusion is of such a character that if true it would result in his infure.

 JEROME WAS MERCILESS TO EVELYN NESBIT THAW.

 (Continued from page seven.)